Georgia vs. Ole Miss prediction, odds, line: 2026 Sugar Bowl CFP quarterfinal picks from proven model

-Georgia vs. Ole Miss prediction, odds, time: 2026 Sugar Bowl CFP quarterfinal picks by advanced model
+Georgia vs. Ole Miss prediction, odds, time: 2026 Sugar Bowl bets, CFP quarterfinal picks by advanced model

 The SportsLine Projection Model has revealed its Ole Miss vs. Georgia picks for the Sugar Bowl 2026 and College Football Playoff quarterfinal on Thursday